ogklacodepath/twitter/README.md

 [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

-[X] User can retweet, favorite, and reply to the tweet directly from the timeline feed. -- In progress Optional
+[X] User can retweet, favorite, and reply to the tweet directly from the timeline feed.
+Optional

 [ ] When composing, you should have a countdown in the upper right for the tweet limit.